Expert’s Guide to Juniper Bonsai Care

 Juniper plants are a hearty evergreen, capable of merging both indoors and outdoors in landscape designs.
 Unfortunately, they do encounter certain common pests and plant diseases.

 The most common pests on juniper bonsai trees are the spruce spider mites.
-Spruce spider mites are small enough that they can go unnoticed unless there is heavy infestation, indicated by fine webbing on the plant.
+Spruce spider mites are small enough that they can go unnoticed unless there is a heavy infestation, indicated by fine webbing on the plant.
 They feed off the sap of juniper plants which leads to browning and dropping of the needles.

 Fortunately, there are several ways to help control this pest to ensure your juniper plants stay healthy.